123andy/redcap-docker-compose/README.md

 ```

+## Usage
+* You can access your webroot at [http://localhost](http://localhost/)
+* You can access your mailhog at [http://localhost/mailhog/](http://localhost/mailhog/)
+   * (don't forget the trailing slash)
+* You can access your phpMyAdmin at [http://localhost/phpmyadmin/](http://localhost/phpmyadmin/)
+   * (don't forget the trailing slash)

+## TODO
+* Talk about GIT/SSH integration for auto-pulling content from remote repo

 ## Other Misc Notes

 ### Connecting to the database

-I haven't finished getting the php-my-admin configured so for now you will have to connect to the database using an outside sql tool (mySql Workbench) or you could run mysql as follows from the bash shell:
-Open a terminal or command-line shell on your computer and run:
+You can also access the database directly from your terminal with the following command:
 ```
+$ docker-compose exec db mysql -u redcap -predcap123 redcap-docker-compose$ docker-compose exec db mysql -u redcap -predcap123
+mysql: [Warning] Using a password on the command line interface can be insecure.
-$ docker exec -it redcap mysql -u admin -predcap Welcome to the MySQL monitor.
+Welcome to the MySQL monitor.
 Commands end with ; or \g.
-Your MySQL connection id is 2
+Your MySQL connection id is 19
-Server version: 5.5.52-0ubuntu0.14.04.1 (Ubuntu)
+Server version: 5.7.23-log MySQL Community Server (GPL)

-Copyright (c) 2000, 2016, Oracle and/or its affiliates.
+Copyright (c) 2000, 2018, Oracle and/or its affiliates.
 All rights reserved.

 Oracle is a registered trademark of Oracle Corporation and/or its affiliates.
 Other names may be trademarks of their respective